carnivuth/carnivuth_blog/content/blog/EXPORT_GPG_KEYS.md

 ---
-title: gpg keys backup guide and usage
+title: How to gpg
 date: 2024-12-09
 id: EXPORT_GPG_KEYS
 aliases: []
 tags: []
+draft: true
 ---

-# EXPORT GPG KEYS

 Just the oneliner, export_gpg_keys.md should be self explanatory